-You might want to thicken it with gelatine in case it’s thinner than needed.
-The cheesecake filling shouldn’t really need gelatine at all, it does set pretty nicely in the fridge if left to cool for long enough.
+You might want to thicken it with gelatin in case it’s thinner than needed.
+The cheesecake filling shouldn’t really need gelatin at all, it does set pretty nicely in the fridge if left to cool for long enough.

 If you’ve liked my MINI LEMON CHEESECAKES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.